sci-bots/microdrop-3/docs/InstallWebplugin.md

 ## Installing UI Plugins

-First, ensure that Microdrop is running on your computer:
+First, ensure that MicroDrop is running on your computer:

 ```sh
 >> microdrop-3.cmd